-Her classes encourage self-awareness, steady alignment, a balance of ease and effort, and a sense of humor about ourselves.
-Pam especially loves mentoring students personally, and has developed a private yoga program for healthy and graceful aging at any age: Strong & Steady.
+In class, she encourages self-awareness, steady alignment, balancing ease and effort as you move and hold postures, and a sense of humor about ourselves.
+Pam especially loves mentoring students (and teachers) one to one, and has developed a private yoga program for healthy and graceful aging at any age: Strong & Steady.
+Pam is 500 hr. certified by Kripalu Center, and an ERYT-500 with Yoga Alliance.

 Julie has been practicing and studying yoga for over 25 years.
 She is a Kripalu-certified instructor and has studied in many traditions.
 She combines a spiritual focus with her knowledge of mind-body health and yoga philosopy.